Children and Young People's Nursing (pre-registration) MScStudy level: Postgraduate

 The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards achieving the intended learning outcomes.

-- Applicants should ideally hold a good honours degree of 2:2 or above in a health-related subject however, applications with other degrees and relevant care experience will also be considered on an individual basis.
-Non-UK degrees will be accepted if healthcare related and accompanied by a 'Certificate of Comparability' which you can obtain from www.enic.org.uk.
+- Applicants should ideally hold an honours degree of 2:2 or above in a health-related subject however, applications with other degrees and relevant care experience will also be considered on an individual basis.
+Non-UK degrees may be accepted if healthcare-related and accompanied by a 'Certificate of Comparability' which you can obtain from www.enic.org.uk.

 - As it is a two-year course, there is a requirement to demonstrate completion of 460 practice hours in relevant health/care settings through the Recognition of Prior Learning (RPL) process to meet the NMC standard of nursing education of 2300 practice hours.
 The RPL process will credit students for 460 hours to meet the stated NMC criteria.
 Applicants will be supported in the RPL process.*

-- Satisfactory health clearance and criminal records/DBS disclosure is also required.
+- Satisfactory health clearance and criminal records/DBS disclosure is also required5.

 *Care is defined as activities that include washing, dressing, feeding or toileting of an individual, as well as nursing intervention procedures.
 Care encompasses meeting the physiological and psycho-social needs of the physically ill, mentally ill, and disabled people of all ages, in all healthcare and other community settings.
-This can be undertaken in a formal workplace environment, or informally in the family setting.
-Please contact the admissions tutor if you are unsure whether your experience meets the requirements above.
+This can be undertaken in a formal workplace environment, or informally as voluntary work.
+Care hours cannot be attributed to family members.
+Please contact us if you are unsure whether your experience meets the requirements above.

 We recognise a breadth of qualifications, speak to one of our advisers today to find out how we can help you.